swcarpentry/r-novice-gapminder/09-vectorisation.md

 layout: page
 title: R for reproducible scientific analysis
 subtitle: Vectorisation
-minutes: 15
+minutes: 30
 ---

-> ## Learning Objectives {.objectives}
+> ## Learning objectives {.objectives}
 >
 > * To understand vectorised operations in R.
 >

-One of the nice features of R is that most of its functions are vectorized, that is the function will operate on all elements of a vector without needing to loop through and act on each element one at a time.
+One of the nice features of R is that most of its functions are vectorised, that is the function will operate on all elements of a vector without needing to loop through and act on each element one at a time.
 This makes writing code more concise, easy to read, and less error prone.